albertgassol1/coat_mpc/README.md

 ```

 The code will start communicating with the MPC via dynamic reconfigure and start tuning the cost function weights.
-The optimal laptimes and parameters will be saved in a folder inside ```visualization/objects```.
+The optimal laptimes and parameters will be saved in a folder inside [visualization/objects](./coat_mpc_ros_interface/visualization/).
 After the maximum number of iterations, the optimal laptime and parameters will be printed in your terminal and the optimization will end.

-The folder [visualization](./visualization) contains multiple scripts to visualize the performance of the algorithms.
+The folder [visualization](./coat_mpc_ros_interface/visualization/) contains multiple scripts to visualize the performance of the algorithms.
 One can use the scripts to plot the cumulative regret over time as well as the posterior of the GP.

 ## Customization
 The code can be easily customized to work with different MPCs and autonomous systems by changing the YAML files.
 In some cases, depending on your simulator you might need to change some lines of code.

 ## Notes

-The code is set to use default parameters for the SafeOpt algorithm, which can be adjusted as needed in the ```config/config.yaml``` file.
+The code is set to use default parameters for the SafeOpt algorithm, which can be adjusted as needed in the [config/config.yaml](./coat_mpc_ros_interface/config/config.yaml) file.

 ## References

 <a id="1">[1]</a>
-	Y. Sui, A. Gotovos, J. W. Burdick, and A. Krause, [Safe exploration for optimization with Gaussian processes](https://las.inf.ethz.ch/files/sui15icml-long.pdf) in Proc. of the International Conference on Machine Learning (ICML), 2015, pp. 997–1005.
+	Y. Sui, A. Gotovos, J. W. Burdick, and A. Krause.
+Safe exploration for optimization with Gaussian processes.
+ICML, 2015.
 Repo: https://github.com/befelix/SafeOpt

 <a id="1">[2]</a>
-	A. Carron, S. Bodmer, L. Vogel, R. Zurbrügg, D. Helm, R. Rickenbach, S. Muntwiler, J. Sieber, and M. N. Zeilinger, [Chronos and crs: Design of a miniature car-like robot and a software framework for single and multi-agent robotics and control](https://arxiv.org/pdf/2209.12048.pdf), ArXiv, vol. abs/2209.12048, 2022.
+	A. Carron, S. Bodmer, L. Vogel, R. Zurbrügg, D. Helm, R. Rickenbach, S. Muntwiler, J. Sieber, and M. N. Zeilinger.
+Chronos and crs: Design of a miniature car-like robot and a software framework for single and multi-agent robotics and control.
+ICRA, 2023.

+  <a id="1">[3]</a>
+	Lukas P. Frohlich and Melanie Nicole Zeilinger and Edgar D. Klenske.
+Chronos and crs: Cautious Bayesian Optimization for Efficient and Scalable Policy Search.
+CLDC, 2020.

 ## License
 This code is released under the MIT License and free to use by anyone without any restrictions.